Our 2024 Scholarship Gold Winner - Laura B. - Wake Forest School of Medicine - Read Essay »

 Why are we offering the scholarship to students affected by cancer?

-We are aware of how profoundly a cancer diagnosis affects the family dynamics and the emotional well being of each family member.
+We are aware of how profoundly a cancer diagnosis affects the family dynamics and the emotional well-being of each family member.
 Everything changes in a family when someone gets a cancer diagnosis.
 Parents have to quit jobs and focus on treatment and the family's income decreases drastically.
 Our goal is to support a student with a family connection to cancer continue his/her education.
-For this reason, we have decided to offer a little help to young people who witnessed a loved one’s devastating struggle with cancer in order to ease at least their financial situation.
+For this reason, we have decided to offer a little help to young people who have witnessed a loved one’s devastating struggle with cancer in order to ease at least their financial situation.

 "Our firm founder's father suffered from an asbestos-related disease and many members of our staff share the traumatizing experience of standing by a family member who battled cancer."